captain-woof/Field-Manual/Tools/Firewall/iptables/README.md

 # README

-The 'Basic Cheatsheet.md' file here has been put together by me, and the 'Very Detailed Cheatsheet.html' file you see here is saved from an [Andrea's website](https://www.andreafortuna.org/).
+The 'Basic Cheatsheet.md' file here has been put together by me, and the 'Very Detailed Cheatsheet.md' file you see here is converted from a page on [Andrea's website](https://www.andreafortuna.org/).

 For an explanation for how iptables work, read the first mentioned file.